-In the decades following the unification of their country, Italians consumed tobacco, we concluded in the previous section, partly because the had consumed it before and expected to consume it in the future.
+In the decades following the unification of their country, Italians consumed tobacco, we concluded in the previous section, partly because they had consumed it before and expected to consume it in the future.
 The persistence of their consumption, in other words, was not simply due to stability of preferences.
 This comes as no surprise of course, as smoking nowadays is well-known to be addictive.

 As mentioned in the introduction, the medical literature distinguishes between physical dependence and the habit created by the repetition of familiar gestures and behaviours involved in consumption.
-Given the rather different nature of the nature of consumption in the four products, and the similarity in their nicotine addiction properties, one possible way to disentangle the two potential sources of addiction would be to ascertain whether the cause of persistence in the consumption of a specific product is past consumption of tobacco and the nicotine it contains per se, or rather the past consumption of that specific product.
+Given the rather different nature of consumption in the four products, and the similarity in their nicotine addiction properties,21 one possible way to disentangle the two potential sources of addiction would be to ascertain whether the cause of persistence in the consumption of a specific product is past consumption of tobacco and the nicotine it contains per se, or rather the past consumption of that specific product.
 If the former, then one would conclude that addiction is to nicotine, however consumed; if the latter, what becomes "necessary" to the consumer is the behaviour associated with consumption, rather than the nicotine itself.
 A second argument can be made with respect to own and cross price elasticity.
 This measures how substitutable the various products are with one another.
-A high rate of substitutability between two products, indicates weak "loyalty" to a given product: consumers respond strongly to small changes in relative prices.
-This, would lead us to conclude that consumers are interested more in the consumption of nicotine, rather then the product itself.
-Weak substitutability, or even complementarity, on the other hand, would be interpreted as dependence on the consumption of a specific product.20
+A low rate of substitutability between two products indicates strong "loyalty" to a given product: consumers are not swayed by changes in the relative prices of the products.
+Conversely, if, after adjusting for size, the coefficients for "own" and "other products" past and future consumption are similar, and the "own" and "cross" price elasticities are similar in absolute value, then we would conclude that consumers are more interested in tobacco than the manner of its consumption.22

-19We do not have tests for the products available in Italy at the time, but current medical research (Richter and Spierto 2003, Richter et al. 2008, or the earlier survey by Benowitz, 1988) suggest that smokeless tobacco is as likely to determine addiction to nicotine (and to other substances) as other currently used forms of smoking tobacco.
+21We do not have tests for the products available in Italy at the time, but current medical research (Richter and Spierto 2003; Richter et al. 2008, or the earlier survey by Benowitz 1988) suggest that smokeless tobacco is as likely to determine addiction to nicotine (and to other substances) as other currently used forms of smoking tobacco.